Meet Our Beloved Horses

 Costs associated with their care can run in excess of $30,000 per year.
 Hay and bedding alone are in the order of $18,000.
 In addition, G.R.A.C.E. is always on the lookout for exceptional horses to add to its fabulous line-up.

 All of our horses take their job seriously and work very hard for their care.
 They deserve nothing but the best in return.
 And this is why they need your support.
 Won’t you please consider picking your favourite (or favourites) and let them know you care?

+Abby is our longest horse in program and this has earned her title as the most trusted and most reliable.
+She often carries our most challenged riders.
+She is a champ at Hippotherapy but is also a star with an independent rider.
 Abby is one of our bigger horses and is often used for heavier riders.
 Her patience and willingness to help this category of rider often make her the choice of those who also favour a quiet ride.

 A bay in colour from her part-Appaloosa breeding, Abby came to G.R.A.C.E. in 2009 as an SPCA rescue.
 She’s a 20-year-old, 15hh-size mare who loves to eat but gains weight fast.
 Good news is, she’s also very active.
 We even call her the “Energizer Bunny”.